BillGR17/imupdate/README.md

    * It first loads and displays the list of updates from /tmp/updates\_list.
    * It provides two buttons: "Update" and "Close".
    * If you click **"Update"**:
+     * It attempts to locate a graphical password prompt helper (like `x11-ssh-askpass`).
-     * It executes pkexec paru \-Syu 2\>&1 to run the full system upgrade.
+     * It executes `sudo -A paru -Syu 2>&1` using the found helper to authenticate.
      * It captures the live stdout and stderr from paru *as it runs*.
      * It streams this live output directly into the ImGui window, so you can see the update progress in real-time without a separate terminal.
      * The "Update" button is disabled while the process is running.